-This section should demonstrate a firm commitment to the RHSGP.
-Provide affirmation of administrative commitment for the program to include a formal letter of support containing signatures of executive level leadership, such as Chief Executive Officer, Chief Financial Officer, Chief Medical Officer, Chief Nursing Officer, and Hospital Board Members.
-Identify the Project Manager, (to include name and position held) and the Physician Champion (to include field of practice and relationship to the Hospital) selected to serve as the liaison for this Program.
+Provide a formal letter of support containing signatures of executive level leadership, such as Chief Executive Officer, Chief Financial Officer, Chief Medical Officer, Chief Nursing Officer, and Hospital Board Members.
+This letter should verify a firm commitment to the projects and funding proposals described within the application.
+This letter should also identify the Project Manager (to include name and position held) who will be responsible for managing the grant.